Foster care at Uniting WA

 Children and young people who have experienced trauma due to abuse or neglect often show a range of complex behaviours that develop over time as a survival mechanism.
 These trauma-based behaviours need a trauma-informed response that’s different to the typical response you might expect from parents in everyday settings.

-Respite care in foster care is like a break for both the foster child and the foster family.
+Respite care or part-time care in foster care is like a break for both the foster child and the foster family.
 These occasional breaks are important as it gives everyone the chance to rest and recharge so they can continue their journey together.
 Respite care provides that break by temporarily placing the child with another qualified caregiver, allowing the foster family some time to relax, attend to personal needs, or simply take a breath.

 Children in respite care can be aged anywhere from 0 to 18 years.